Brad Parks (author): The Fraud

+Say Nothing

-Parks released his first standalone novel, and his first novel published by Dutton Books in 2017.
-Entitled Say Nothing, it tells the story of a judge whose children are kidnapped by people who are looking to control the outcome of a case the judge is hearing.
+Parks released his first standalone novel, and his first novel published by Dutton Books in 2017, Say Nothing, which tells the story of a judge whose children are kidnapped by people who are looking to control the outcome of a case the judge is hearing.
 It received endorsements from Lee Child, Sue Grafton, Jeffery Deaver, Joseph Finder, Chris Pavone, and William Landay, in addition to starred reviews from Publishers Weekly, Kirkus, and Library Journal.
 The Washington Post called it, "deeply moving.
 How moving?
 Its ending brought me to tears, and, where books are concerned, such moments are rare."
 The Richmond Times-Dispatch called it "the work of an author who continues to raise his sights and refine his immense talent."

-In addition, Say Nothing has been translated into fifteen languages and sold in dozens of countries worldwide.
-It was named Thriller of the Month by The Times of London.
-It became a bestseller in Germany, where it appeared for multiple weeks in the Der Spiegel's Buchreport.
-It also won the Library of Virginia People's Choice Award.
+Say Nothing has been translated into fifteen languages and sold in dozens of countries worldwide.
+In 2007, it was named Thriller of the Month by The Times of London.
+It became a bestseller in Germany, where it appeared for multiple weeks in Der Spiegel's Buchreport.
+It won the Library of Virginia People's Choice Award.

+Closer Than You Know

-Parks published Closer Than You Know in March 2018.
-It received starred reviews from Library Journal and Kirkus Reviews, the latter of which called it "another irresistible descent into hell."
+In March 2018, Parks published Closer Than You Know, which received starred reviews from Library Journal and Kirkus Reviews.
+Kirkus Reviews wrote that it was "another irresistible descent into hell."

-Parks has become known for writing his novels at a Hardee's restaurant.
-In response, Hardee's has presented Parks with a plaque and declared him its writer in residence.
+Personal life

+Parks lives in Virginia with his wife and two small children.